Residency Frequently Asked Questions

 WHAT IS EXPECTED OF ME WHILE I’M AT THE RESIDENCY?

 Our program is open-ended and lets residents make their own studio hours, with 24-hour access to a studio space, but there are specific times for teaching classes that you will need to be available for.
 We also expect you to pursue your own art-making goals and help build community amongst students and staff.

 WHAT IS THE STUDIO SIZE?

 Studios are shared by residents and staff.
-Each clay resident is given a section (approximately 10 x 10) of their own, as well as communal space.
+Each clay resident is given a section (approximately 10 x 10) of their own (furnished with a table and potter's wheel), as well as communal space.

 ARE MATERIALS PROVIDED?

 Some materials and tools are included as part of the residency as outlined in the description for each medium.
 Materials used to directly benefit Access Arts, such as donated work, will be provided.
 Any additional materials needed must be provided by the artist.

 IF I HAVE APPLIED BEFORE CAN I APPLY AGAIN THIS YEAR?

 Yes, you certainly can!
 If you had applied previously, you should submit a full application again.

 IF I HAVE A DISABILITY, HOW WILL THE RESIDENCY PROGRAM ACCOMMODATE ME?